aymanbazyan/MeowMatesAPI-docs/docs/01-API/03-Auth.md

 // This account is not valid yet
 ```

-after that, we must validate the account using a captcha `POST` request at /api/v1/auth/sendCaptchaCode
+After that, we must validate the account using a captcha `POST` request at `/api/v1/auth/sendCaptchaCode`

+---

 > ## Send captcha